superoo7/superoo7.github.io/content/posts/virtuals-acp-chromia.md

 - **Tracks job lifecycle** (pending → completed/rejected) in a verifiable way
 - **Provides transparent data access** through Chromia's PostgreSQL-based queries

-You'll build this using Python (popular among AI developers) and Chromia's Rell programming language (similar to GraphQL/ORM syntax).
-The complete code will be ready to fork and deploy.
+You'll build this using Python (widely adopted by AI developers) and Chromia's Rell smart contract language.
+All the code from this guide is open source and available to fork at [github.com/superoo7/Chromia-x-ACP](https://github.com/superoo7/Chromia-x-ACP).

 # Prerequisites